15 Expats Talk about Health Insurance and Healthcare in Guatemala

 We asked people if they have access to good medical care in Guatemala.
 They wrote:

 "Health care is for the most part affordable in Guatemala.
 I have had major surgery here and it was very good and far below the cost of a co-pay in the US.
 But one must shop around and ask other people for recommendations.
 Some places exploit older patients and do unnecessary treatments.
 But there are lots of really good doctors here.
 One suggestion: look for a doctor who actually listens to you and respects your opinions.
-The younger ones often have a US attitude that is not helpful," explained one expat living in Guatemala.
+The younger ones often have a US attitude that is not helpful," said one person in Guatemala.

 About the Author

-Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-Guatemala Forum Guatemala Forum
+Guatemala Forum

 Talk with other digital nomads and expats in Guatemala on our Guatemala forum - meet people, get advice and help others.